Pedals2Paddles/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 .. image:: ../images/MPFailsafeSetup1.jpg
     :target: ../_images/MPFailsafeSetup1.jpg

-Test #2 : ensuring motors disarm if in stabilize or acro with throttle at zero
+Test #2 : ensuring motors disarm if in STABILIZE or ACRO with throttle at zero

 -  Switch to stabilize mode, arm your motors but keep your throttle at